 - A student must be in attendance for the full day on the day of the event to participate in any extracurricular activity.
 An exception would be a school recognized excused absence or exceptional circumstances as approved by the building principal.
-If the student is late to school without an excused reason more than 3 times (per season or event) he/she may not be able to participate in an event, practice, and/or game.
-The student may attend the event, practice, and/or game. - For weekend/holiday activities, a student must be in attendance for the last scheduled school day prior to the activity. - Students must attend all classes including full participation in physical education.
+Students with excessive unexcused lates will have consequences which could include a meeting with the AD, counselor, and coach, up through loss of playing time. - For weekend/holiday activities, a student must be in attendance for the last scheduled school day prior to the activity. - Students must attend all classes including full participation in physical education.
 The teacher, coach or principal will consider extenuating circumstances regarding class participation on an individual basis. - Students are expected to maintain good attendance the day following a school activity. - Athletes suspended in-school or out-of-school for any disciplinary infraction will not be allowed to attend, practice or participate in any contest until reinstated back to school.